DavHau/nix-on-armv7l/readme.md

 ```

 We also need to trust the signing keys of this cache.
 Since we are overwriting the defaults with this setting, we also need to include the signing keys for the official nixos cache.
+Refer here for up-to-date keys (app.cachix.org/cache/thefloweringash-armv7), the example is outdated.
 ```bash
 echo "trusted-public-keys = cache.nixos.org-1:6NCHdD59X431o0gWypbMrAURkbJ16ZPMQFGspcDShjY= thefloweringash-armv7.cachix.org-1:v+5yzBD2odFKeXbmC+OPWVqx4WVoIVO6UXgnSAWFtso=" >> /etc/nix/nix.conf
 ```